kevinbarreirooo729/other-reference/basic-linux-terminal/awk-command.md

 ## Notes
-* awk commands can be piped into other commands or programs using |
+* awk commands can be piped into other commands or programs using |.
+For example,
   * awk '{ print }' filename.txt | grep "string-pattern-to-search-from-awk-output"
 * Thanks to https://www.youtube.com/watch?v=az6vd0tGhJI for the tutorial.
 * Thanks to https://www.youtube.com/watch?v=jJ02kEETw70 for the tutorial.